fgx/fgx-terrain/readme.md

 * Building 3D Globes
 * Building flat maps that have altitude
 * Ascertaining the altitude of any airport or determining the rise and fall of a bicycle ride
-* Assisting the calculation of the insolation or a building or area
+* Assisting the calculation of the insolation (the amount of sunlight) on a building or area
 * Assisting with land use planning
 * Making geological features more apparent or visible